hamzanasir/snap/README.md

 # Snap

 Snap is a framework to simplify the implementation of cross-cutting concerns in services.
-It includes/could-include support for logging, statistics, discovery, configuration in a simple way and mostly as a very light wrapper of popular node.js libraries.
+It includes/could-include support for logging, statistics, discovery, configuration, failover, monitoring in a simple way and mostly as a very light wrapper of popular node.js libraries.

 Snap is inspired by Finagle and ideally should expose a Promises based API.